The Best of Joshua Tree

 After reaching and checking out the Queen Mine, continue heading East on the trail.
 The trail should still be fairly easy to follow at this point.
 After roughly 1/2 mile you will be descending down into a wash area with a rocky ridge before you, it will seem as though you only have an option of right or left. (just over that ridge is where the Eagle Mine is located) At this point you will want to head to the right, uphill into the wash area (south).
 This is where the trail can sometimes be tough to follow, but as long as you’re headed up the wash, you will eventually reconnect with the trail.
 After another 1/2 mile or so, you will come to the steepest part of this trail and a few switchbacks to get up to the cliff.
 You will see a few hidden mine tunnels along the way, some are covered by brush and trees.
 You know you’re close when the trail start opening up to somewhat of a plateau or clearing.
 The mining homestead is on the right side, somewhat close to the cliff edge.
 You will notice the cabin is mostly made out of a large boulder, cut out and roofed with old timber and tin.
-Nothing in this cabin should be disturbed or removed.
+Nothing in this cabin is to be disturbed or removed.
 You don’t need any souvenirs.
 Leave it the way you found it.
-If someone from your group thinks otherwise, a good neck punch will do the trick.
+If someone from your group thinks otherwise, a good punch to the neck will do the trick.
 Spend some time exploring the cabin area and getting an idea of what it was like living here during these mining days. it’s also a great opportunity for a quick lunch.
 Make sure to also get some pictures on the cliff bluff, gorgeous views of the canyon below.

 Here’s a few pictures of the inside of the homestead.
 I was very humbled by its simplicity and lack of amenities, do we really have it that bad these days?